In re Henry Schein, Inc. Securities Litigation

 On June 22, 2018, Magistrate Judge Vera M. Scanlon appointed City of Miami General Employees’ & Sanitation Employees’ Retirement Trust to as Lead Plaintiff and Bernstein Litowitz Berger & Grossmann LLP as Lead Counsel, and on September 14, 2018 Lead Plaintiffs filed their Consolidated Class Action Complaint for Violations of the Federal Securities Laws.

 Defendants served their Motion to Dismiss on December 10, 2018, and Lead Plaintiff served its Opposition on January 23, 2019.
 Defendants’ Motion to Dismiss briefing completed on February 22, 2019.
-A decision is pending.
+On September 27, 2019, the Court denied, in part, Defendants’ Motion to Dismiss.

 Other Cases of Interest